 3. Coconut oil

-Coconut oil is a natural moisturizer, which may also help with hemorrhoid symptoms.
+Coconut oil, which is available online, is a natural moisturizer, which may also help with hemorrhoid symptoms.
 Applying coconut oil may reduce the irritation and swelling, and it may also help reduce the urge to scratch.

 4. Aloe vera